JSFoundation/TAC/Applications/fine-uploader.md

 ## Current contribution process

 Pull-request based.
 I, the maintainer, review all PRs and merge appropriate updates after a code review, assuming tests and documentation is included.
+Non-maintainer contribution numbers have been quite high as of late.

 ## List of current tools in use by the project (forums, issue trackers, GitHub orgs, etc)